Middle school: Singapore

-In Singapore, middle school is usually referred to as secondary school.
-Students start secondary school after completing primary school at the age of 13, and to 16 (four years if they are taking the Special, Express or Normal Technical courses), or 17 (five years if they are taking the Normal Academic courses).
-Students from the Special and Express courses take the GCE 'O' Levels after four years at the end of secondary education, and students from the Normal (Academic and Technical) courses take the GCE 'N' Level examinations after four years, and the Normal Academic students has the option to continue for the O Levels.
-Selected excelling students also have the option to change classes which then affect the years they study.
-After completing secondary school, students move on to pre-tertiary education (i.e. in institutes such as junior colleges, polytechnics, ITE).

-Slovenia

-In Slovenia "middle school" refers to educational institutions for ages between 14 and 18, and lasts 3–4 years, following elementary school (which lasts 8 or 9 years).
-"Gymnasiums" are the most prestigious type of "middle" school.
+Middle school is equivalent to the lower secondary levels (secondary 1 & 2) of a secondary school in Singapore.
+It consists of students between 12 and 14 years of age.
+Secondary schools are also known as high schools in Singapore.
+Locally, middle school can also be called junior high school.

 Somalia

 In Somalia, middle school identified as intermediate school is the four years between secondary school and primary school.
 Pupils start middle school from form as referred to in Somalia or year 5 and finish it at year 8.
 Students start middle school from the age of 11 and finish it when they are 14–15.
 Subjects, which middle school pupils take are: Somali, Arabic, English, Religion, Science, Geography, History, Math, Textiles, Art and Design, Physical Education (PE) (Football) and sometimes Music.
 In some middle schools, it is obligatory to study Italian.

 South Korea

 In South Korea, a middle school is called a jung hakgyo (Hangul: 중학교; Hanja: 中學校) which includes grades 7 through 9 (referred to as: middle school 1st–3rd grades; approx. age 13–15).